People of accesso: Mechele Larmore – On Her Passion for the Ski Industry and Empowering Her Team

 Enjoying the View

-When Mechele isn’t leading our sales team, she loves spending time away from technology.
+When Mechele isn’t leading our sales and marketing team, she loves spending time away from technology.
 “I like to do things that separate me from my phone and technology,” she shared.
 “There is something so calming about standing on the top of a mountain and just enjoying the view below without any interruptions from your phone.”
 As an avid skier and biking enthusiast, Mechele is happiest when enjoying everything nature has to offer with her husband Jim and her labradoodle Elle.
 She even joked, “I’m not sure who is more addicted – me to my dog or my dog to me, but we are meant for each other.
 My husband always tells me that if he could come back in a different life, he wants to come back as Elle.“

 In a position that requires a lot of traveling, it is no surprise that Mechele has fallen in love with seeing the world.
 Motivated by her quest to always seek out great food and even better music, Mechele’s favorite place to travel is New Orleans.
 The doting new grandmother let us know that the food isn’t the only thing that pulls her to the festive New Orleans atmosphere.
 There is always a great festival going on where you can catch amazing artists and the food never disappoints.
 But even more exciting, New Orleans is where my son and grandson live.
 No matter how busy work gets, any chance I get to sneak away to Louisiana to see my grandson makes it all worth it.”